EvilGenie: A Reward Hacking Benchmark: Related Work and Comparisons

 We compare our results with the results from Claude Sonnet 4.5's system card (which include details on earlier Claude models as well).
 On Anthropic's ``reward hacking prone coding tasks v2'', Claude Sonnet 4 fails the holdout tests 5\% of the time, and triggers their classifier 14\% of the time.
 It is unclear whether this is a percentage of the tasks which passed all visible tests, or this is the total percentage of tasks which passed the visible tests but failed the hidden tests.
 We found that 4.2\% of Claude 4's submissions had this property, though notably one third of these were not actually reward hacking.
 If instead, we only divide by the number that passes all tests, we get 8.7\%.

-Their monitor flags 14\% of the runs as reward hacking, it is unclear how exactly they are defining reward hacking here and whether it includes what we call heuristic solutions.
-For us, GPT-5 marks 4.5\% of Claude Sonnet 4 runs as reward hacking, but 25.3\% if you count heuristics.
+Their monitor flags 14\% of the runs as reward hacking.
+It is unclear how Anthropic defines reward hacking here, and whether it includes heuristic solutions.
+In \textsc{EvilGenie}, GPT-5 marks 4.5\% of Claude Sonnet 4 runs as strict reward hacking, but 25.3\% if heuristics are included.